stevesaliman/gradle-properties-plugin/README.md

 would apply to the root project, then the plugin would check the files in the parent project before continuing on with steps 3 and 4.
-More formally, the plugin applies project and environment files, when found, from the root project down to the plugin that applies the plugin.
+More formally, the plugin applies project and environment files, when found, from the root project down to the project that applies the plugin.

 As with standard Gradle property processing, the last one in wins.
 The properties plugin also creates a "filterTokens" property that can be used to